uob-fintech/uob-fintech.github.io/_posts/2024-06-03-welcome-stratlibai.md

 ---
-title: Welcome Stratlib.AI PDRAs (Yunhua and Henry)
+title: Welcome new PDRAs for Stratlib.AI (Yunhua and Henry)
 categories: news
 description: welcome
 ---
-After interviewing a selection of very strong candidates for the role of Stratlib.AI PDRA, I'm pleased to share that our own Yunhua Pei and Zinuo (Henry) You will share the role.
-They will both work part-time under the supervision of John Cartlidge, alongside their PhD studies.
+After interviewing a strong field of candidates for the role of PDRA on the Stratlib.AI project, I'm pleased to share that our own Yunhua Pei and Zinuo (Henry) You will both be taking on the role part-time, alongside their PhD studies.
 Henry's research will focus on explainable AI approaches to black-box optimisation of financial investment models, while Yunhua will focus on cross-modal AI models for financial forecasting.